KeithBurghardt/Stack-Exchange-User-Behavior/README.md

 •	(Stack Overflow only) one of your documentation contributions is approved: +2

 •	(Stack Overflow only) one of your documentation examples is voted up/useful: +5

+•	one of your questions or answers is voted down/not useful: −2

 •	 you vote an answer down/not useful: −1